aliameur/phab-pharmacy/apps/admin/README.md

 <h3 align="center">A simple inventory management webpage for administrators. </h3>

 This project is an admin dashboard built using Next.js.
-It provides a comprehensive interface for managing Products, Orders, Inventory, and Sales Data.
+It provides a comprehensive interface for managing Products, Orders, and Inventory.
 The application is styled using Tailwind CSS and leverages DaisyUI for various React components.

 ## Features

 - **Products Page:** Manage and view all products in the store.
 - **Orders Page:** Keep track of orders, including details like order status, customer information, and shipping details.
 - **Inventory Page:** Monitor stock levels and place orders.
-- **Sales Data Page:** (TODO): Analyze sales data through various metrics and charts.

 ## Products Page